VictorEijkhout/make-support-files/README.md

 ```
 MODULES = petsc boost
 ```
 or whatever may be the case.
+Variables `MODULE_MINIMUM_VERSION_yourpackage` can be used for a very simple test on mimimum versions.

 ## Directory structure